 New Zealand is located in the southwestern Pacific Ocean.
 It is 900 miles east of Australia across the Tasman Sea

 New Zealand is accessible from many international cities and there are airports throughout the country that you can fly into.
 Auckland Airport serves the largest number of international arrivals.
 Many airlines offer direct flights from North American cities, including Los Angeles.
-The major carriers flying into New Zealand are Air New Zealand, Qantas, Air Pacific, Air Tahiti Nui, Hawaiian Airlines, and Virgin Australia.
+The major carriers flying into New Zealand are Air New Zealand, Qantas, Fiji Airways, Air Tahiti Nui, Hawaiian Airlines, and Virgin Australia.